 However, travel for those with absolutely no Korean under their belts is no easy task.

-Buying Train and Bus Tickets
+Buying Train and Bus Tickets in Korea

 So your first stop on your weekend trip will be to either the bus or train station, where the ticket vendors will certainly speak English, right?
 Wrong!

 Although many Koreans speak some English, it is often like pulling teeth to get them to actually communicate with you, so they will resort to speaking to you in Korean first.
 Communicating with someone like this will still be difficult to get your point across or a ticket to where you are going.
 Try asking more in-depth questions about seating, what platform number you are on, etc. and you likely won’t get too far.

 However, in Korea taxis are not only inexpensive, but they are seemingly always there when you need one!
 On top of that, they are all nice and clean cars that are well taken care of by the driver who will likely be wearing white gloves :)